Painting & Drawing blog

 5. Mask off your paper to keep it clean

 There are two reasons for doing this.
-Firstly, you really want to keep your non-drawing hand away from the surface of the paper so that the heat and moisture from your hand and the natural oils in your skin don’t damage it.
-Secondly, it will prevent black marks on your paper where graphite dust has gotten rubbed in.
-If this latter problem happens to you, this post on cleaning black marks off your paper may help!
-However it’s far better to prevent them happening in the first place.
+Firstly, you really want to avoid resting your non-drawing hand directly on the paper as the heat and moisture from your hand and the natural oils in your skin can damage it.
+Secondly, masking off your paper will help you avoid unwanted smudges caused by graphite dust.
+If you do get a nasty black mark where you don’t want it then this post on cleaning black marks off your paper may help!
+However it’s much better to prevent them from occurring in the first place.

-I keep my paper clean by covering the area around the part I’m actually drawing onto with two thick pieces of paper cut into ‘L’ shapes which I can position and move around as I work.
-I use paper that I cut from a very cheap pad of 300gsm watercolour paper – I wouldn’t use it to paint onto (nor would I want to waste very good paper for this) but it’s thick enough that it should stop the heat from my hand from buckling the paper underneath.
-You could always use cartridge paper to make your L shapes, though as this is thinner than watercolour paper you might need to double a couple up to go underneath where your non-drawing hand might rest.
-You could of course use regular card if you can find some large enough, but I prefer to use a paper that’s been treated to make it acid-free.
+I keep my drawing paper clean with two thick pieces of paper cut into ‘L’ shapes which I can position and move around as I work.
+I make them from cheap pad of 300gsm watercolour paper, whose sheets are thick enough to prevent the heat from my hand from buckling the paper underneath.
+You could also use cartridge paper to make your L shapes, though as this is thinner than watercolour paper you might need a double layer.
+You could also use regular card, but I prefer to use a paper that’s been treated to make it acid-free.

 6. Buy a kneadable putty eraser

-These are another very multi-functional type of eraser and I use one to clean up my paper when I’ve finished my drawing because even if you take precautions to mask it off as described above you’ll still probably find a little bit of graphite dust has found its way underneath, settling on your paper and creating a slight shadow.
-Gently dragging a large flat putty eraser over all the areas of blank paper will clean this off well and without leaving your drawing covered in tiny bits of rubber or plastic, since putty erasers don’t shed.
+This is another very multi-functional type of eraser.
+I use it to clean up my paper when I’ve finished a drawing, if any graphite dust has found its way under my masking sheets.
+Putty erasers don’t shed and leave your drawing covered in tiny bits of rubber or vinyl.
 Instead the graphite sticks to them, and once they’ve become covered in graphite you trim them with scissors or a craft knife.

 7. Use a makeup brush to brush away eraser rubbings

-Traditional rubber or polyvinyl erasers are also part of my drawing kit, and they leave annoying little bits of rubber all over my drawing.
-To remove them I use a makeup brush designed for applying blusher.
-You could buy a soft squirrel hair mop brush in an art store for this purpose but for a fraction of the price a makeup brush like this will be soft enough not to smudge your pencil and wide enough to gently brush away little bits of rubber.
-As an alternative various companies like Faber-Castell now make a non-shedding hard eraser which creates no eraser dust and is free of the plasticiser ‘Phthalate’.
+Traditional hard erasers are also part of my drawing kit, but they do leave annoying little bits of rubber or polyvinyl all over my drawing.
+To remove these I use a makeup brush designed for applying blusher.
+You could buy an expensive ‘dusting brush’ in an art store for this purpose, but for a fraction of the price a makeup brush will do the job just as well!
+Blusher brushes are the ideal shape and are soft enough not to smudge your drawing.